word knowledge network

 How does this work?
 Let’s take a look at each layer of information for the word cast.

 The word cast is made up of four sounds.
 We can listen to the word cast and segment the word into those sounds: /k/ /a/ /s/ /t/.
 We can also blend the sounds /k/ /a/ /s/ /t/ to say the word: cast.
 Segmenting and blending individual sounds—called phonemes—are essential skills to spell and read.
+Being able to hear and feel how the sounds are formed are essential to establishing sound-to-spelling correspondences.

 Words have meanings, too.
 In fact, many words have multiple meanings.
 For example, the word cast can mean a stiff bandage for a broken bone, a group of performers in a movie, or to throw a fishing line.
 Each meaning fits into a conceptual category—types of bandages, groups of people, or actions.
 Categories help us organize and remember words.
 Most words have synonyms, which are words that mean the same thing: cast means almost the same as throw.
 Many words have antonyms, which are words that mean the opposite: cast is the opposite of hold.